MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 - Enable Cloud App Security to [integrate with your Azure ATP environment](aatp-integration.md)

 >[!NOTE]
 >If you don't have a subscription for Azure ATP, you will still be able to use the Cloud App Security portal to investigate users, but you won't receive insights from your on-premises environment.
+You can also view Azure ATP insights in the Cloud App Security portal if you have an Azure ATP license but don't have a license for Microsoft Cloud App Security.

 ## Identify top risky users